-Add 1/2 tablespoon of epson salt, 1/2 tablespoon of sea salt, and 3 drops each of lemon, lavender, and peppermint essential oil to a small bowl.
-Mix all ingredients until well combine and pour into a warm bath.
+Add 1/2 tablespoon of Epsom salt, 1/2 tablespoon of sea salt, and 3 drops each of lemon, lavender, and peppermint essential oil to a small bowl.
+Mix all ingredients until well combined and pour into a warm bath.

 Soak in the bath for at least 20 minutes to help clear sinuses, congestion and help relieve inflammation and tension within the body.

 LOCAL RAW HONEY

 Local honey carries small traces of pollen and dust, that can be the very thing you are reacting too.
 Eating honey can help your body become familiar with these substances.
 Over time, the allergy can lessen or go away completely.

 Eating honey isn’t going to give you immediate relief but can be very helpful in the long run.
 Try adding a tablespoon of local raw honey into your daily diet.

 Probiotics can also boost the immune system and support overall wellness as it introduces beneficial bacteria to the digestive tract.

 Eating a diet full of vegetables, fruits, healthy fats, and proteins can help with seasonal allergies.
 Sometimes a food intolerance can be the root cause of constant allergies.
 Try eliminating processed foods and sugars from your diet.